 A common misconception about dark colors is that they have a tendency to visually shrink a room.
 Contrary to belief, the deep, rich blue painted from floor to ceiling in this powder room feels, well, rich, and not the least bit cramped.
 Added touches like wall moulding, sconce lighting, and gold and silver décor do a great job at rounding out the space and making it feel luxe.

 We can't get enough of this artsy bathroom that boasts statement-making stripes.
 While outfitting your walls in precious stone can be an obvious bank breaker, there are plenty of peel-and-stick wallpaper options that can transform your bathroom, even if you're renting.
 Incorporate metallic accents and modern hardware to make your bathroom a total showstopper.

 Paint Your Cabinetry

 The best part about designing a bathroom is, unlike most other rooms in your home, you have free rein to work with all the color you want.
-If you're considering redecorating your bathroom with shades of blue, start with your bathroom cabinetry.
+If you're considering redecorating your bathroom with shades of blue, start with your cabinetry.
 It's an easy way to bring a pop of color into your space.

 Channel a Vintage Vibe

 On the other hand, a bucket of paint can work wonders for any space.
 We love how this bathroom incorporates the same light teal blue with gray undertones on all the walls, cabinets, and base of the bathtub for a major wow factor.
 When paired with reclaimed wood floors, beveled mirrors, antique art, and statement lighting, this space feels like a timeless getaway in the French countryside.

 Keep It Coastal